Why should I explain to you the ingredients I avoid when I make my cosmetics?

 There are many debates about whether alcohol is good in skin care, and there is are different views from the Islamic perspective about its use in cosmetics, here at Claudia Nour Cosmetics, I avoid alcohol in all my products.

 Now, not alcohols are the same, and there are some that in their molecular structure are not even an intoxicating substance (like Cetyl alcohol or Cetearyl alcohol), so if you see this in any of your skin care or makeup, you can rest easy, since these are halal.

 But I am confident that a natural approach to skin care is perfectly achieved without needing alcohols, and as Muslimahs we have peace of mind when leaving out ingredients that have differing views as to its permissibility.

 Nano particles are a new addition to Mineral makeup science, but it is an addition that is not welcomed here at Claudia Nour Cosmetics, because nano particles are TINY, about 10,000 nanoparticles could fit across the width of a single strand of human hair, for this reason, studies have been made to see just how will this tiny particles behave in our body.

 This is an excerpt from The Enviromental Health News website:

 "Past studies show nanoparticles in cosmetics can be absorbed through the skin or breathed in through the nose and mouth.
 Once in the airways, particle size may determine where they end up.
 Generally, the smallest can go deep into the gas exchange area of the lung, larger aggregated ones in the windpipe or bronchial tubes, and the even larger agglomerates in the head via the nose."

-Cosmetic companies like to use nano particles because it gives a more airbrushed look to powders and other makeup. but for us at Claudia Nour Cosmetics, beauty does not come before health, so this is one ingredient you will not find in any of our products.
+Cosmetic companies like to use nano particles because it gives a more airbrushed look to powders and other makeup. but for us at Claudia Nour Cosmetics, beauty does not come before health, so this is one ingredient you will not find in any of my products.